emurphy50/emurphy50/README.md

 # Hello! 👋

 Welcome to my GitHub profile!
-I'm **[Ella]**, an MSc Geographic Data Science student passionate about geospatial analysis and data visualisation.
+I'm **Ella**, an MSc Geographic Data Science student passionate about geospatial analysis and data visualisation!

 ## 🔍 About Me
 - 🎓 MSc in Geographic Data Science